ceciliaferrando/academic-kickstart/content/authors/admin/_index.md

 Before starting my PhD, I obtained a MS in Computational Design at Carnegie Mellon University, where I was supported by the Fulbright Scholarship.
 Upon graduating from Carnegie Mellon, I worked as a Machine Learning Software Engineer at Cadence, Pittsburgh.

 Besides research and courses, I serve as Co-Chair of the PhD Applicant Support Program.
-I'm also co-leading the organizing committe of Voices of Data Science at UMass Amherst 2021.
+In 2021, I also co-lead the organizing committee of Voices of Data Science at UMass Amherst 2021.